lynn/jvoxaskei/README.md

 # la jvoxaskei
-Haskell implementation of the Lojban lujvo-making algorithm.
+Haskell implementation of the Lojban lujvo-making and lujvo-scoring algorithms.

 ## Usage